 ‘Insurance and indemnity is a complex area, and it is possible that some doctors might misunderstand the changes and end up with a gap in their cover, which could have serious consequences for them and their patients.

 "We've updated our guidance to be as straightforward and clear as possible.
 Doctors are responsible for checking they have adequate cover for all aspects of their practice.
 Any doctors unsure about their current indemnity arrangements should contact their existing provider or insurer to check they are fully covered."

 The GMC has regulatory powers to check whether doctors have adequate and appropriate cover, and can remove a doctor’s license if it is not in place.
 The GMC can also refuse to grant a license to a doctor if sufficient cover is not in place when they start practising in the UK.

-Find the new insurance and indemnity guidance here.
+Read the insurance and indemnity guidance